Koolie

 The Koolie (also known as the Australian Koolie or by the historic misnomer "German Coolie") is an Australian dog breed.
 The Koolie is a working or herding dog which has existed in Australia since the early 19th century when it was bred from imported British working dogs.
 Robert Kaleski, in an article on Cattle Dogs in the August 1903 issue of the Agricultural Gazette of New South Wales, describes the "Welsh heeler or merle, erroneously known as the German collie," as a "blue-gray dog about the size and build of a smooth-haired collie, generally with wall eyes."
 The British background predominated in the dogs that came to be associated with the "German collie" name.

 There is substantial variation in the Koolie population, as Koolies were bred to exhibit different characteristics in different regions.
 The breed is based on its ability to work rather than on its conformation.
 However, most Koolie breeders refer to the Koolie as a breed rather than as a type, and assert that it "breeds true", with various types or strains.

 The Koolie is a "herding dog", one which has a natural instinct to circle widely round sheep and bring them back to their owner.
 Koolies are known as silent, upright, working dogs.
 They are used for herding sheep and also for quiet careful work at close quarters at lambing time or for "shedding" (cutting out) sheep.

-With the demand for farming dogs no longer being what it was, the Koolie has proven its worth in many other fields where it is renowned for its sensitivity, athleticism and obedience, excelling in agility, tracking, therapy, disability & emotional support service, and as the ultimate outdoor & family companion, providing they are well trained.
+With the demand for farming dogs no longer being what it was, the Koolie is used in many other fields, where it is valued for its sensitivity, athleticism and obedience.
+Koolies are used in agility, tracking, therapy, disability and emotional support services, and as companion dogs, provided they are well trained.